Mehvix/notes/hugo/content/docs/cogsci-c100/ai-ml.md

   - Some believe that self-driving cars (and other autonomous vehicles, like drones) need more than sensitivity to patterns and the ability to learn from experience
     * They **need to be able to deal with the unexpected** -- completely unpredictable behavior from other drivers, pedestrians, cyclist, and even wild animals
   - Also, human drivers are constantly exploiting their knowledge of how physical objects move and behave (folk physics), as well as their knowledge of other drivers and road-users (mindreading)
-    * Perhaps a key challenge, perhaps the key challenge, for designers of self-driving cars is how to equip their vehicles with this kind of general knowledge
+    * Perhaps a key challenge for designers of self-driving cars is how to equip their vehicles with this kind of general knowledge

 {{< columns >}}<!-- mathjax fix -->
 - Pros: